tenox7/wrp/README.md

 # WRP - Web Rendering Proxy
-A HTTP proxy server that renders the web page in to a GIF/PNG/JPEG image associated with clickable imagemap of the original web links.
-It allows to use historical and obsolete web browsers on the modern web.
-It's still a work in progress but it's quite stable and usable for casual web browsing.
+A HTTP proxy server that allows to use historical and obsolete web browsers on the modern web.
+It works by rendering the web page in to a GIF/PNG/JPEG image associated with clickable imagemap of original web links.

-Version 2.0 brings support for PythonMagick (ImageMagick Library) that allows to optimize and reduce image size or covert to greyscale or bitmap for these cool computers without color displays.
+New: Version 2.1 brings support for sslstrip to allow browsing https/SSL/TSL websites

 # Current Status
 * SSL/TLS stripping is delegated to `sslstrip`[1], which you need to install into your PATH first